jeudi 12 septembre 2013

--i'd say Slayer and german bands like Kreator or Sodom are maybe the closer to the kind of trash you craft, do you think so? are there other trash bands that were influential for your music?
+-i'd say Slayer and German bands like Kreator or Sodom are maybe the closer to the kind of thrash you craft, do you think so?
+Are there other thrash bands that were influential for your music?

 SP- Definitely.
 Exodus was also another band that led to us wanting to play faster, heavier, crazier stuff.
 Bands like Dark Angel, Evil Dead and Demolition Hammer are also pretty big influences on us.

 -I guess old school death metal is an influence as well?
 Which bands do you like, Cannibal corpse, obituary?